ultimafounding/PicoMol/README.md

-# PicoMol: The Miniature Molecular Visualisation System
+# PicoMol: The Comprehensive Molecular Visualization and Bioinformatics Suite

-PicoMol is a simple desktop application built with PyQt5 and NGL.js for visualizing protein structures.
-It allows users to fetch protein data from the PDB database or load local PDB files, and then display them with various representations and coloring schemes.
+PicoMol is a powerful, user-friendly desktop application for molecular visualization, structural analysis, and bioinformatics.
+Built with PyQt5 and NGL.js, it provides a comprehensive suite of tools for researchers, students, and developers working with protein structures and other biomolecular data.

 ## Features